telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 By default, the scrollbars in the Fluent theme change their size depending on whether the mouse is currently over them.
 They are normally smaller in size to take less space and become wider when hovered.
 Since the __R1 2020 SP1__, you have the option of setting the __ScrollBarsMode__ property of the Fluent palette in order to control this behavior.
 It is of type __ScrollViewerScrollBarsMode__ and can be set to one of the following values:

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Auto**: The ScrollBars appear as a narrow sliver and expand to normal size on MouseOver.
+*  **ScrollViewerScrollBarsMode.Auto**: The ScrollBars appear as a narrow sliver and expand to normal size on MouseOver.
 This is the default value.

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Compact**:  The ScrollBars appear always as a narrow sliver.
+*  **ScrollViewerScrollBarsMode.Compact**:  The ScrollBars appear always as a narrow sliver.

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Normal**:  The ScrollBars appear always with their normal size.
+*  **ScrollViewerScrollBarsMode.Normal**:  The ScrollBars appear always with their normal size.

 >important The __ScrollBarMode__ property and the __ScrollViewerScrollBarsMode__ enumeration of the FluentPalette, introduced with the  __2019.1.121__ version of our dlls, are __obsolete__ and __replaced__ by the __ScrollBarsMode__ property of the palette and the __ScrollViewerScrollBarsMode__ enum under the __Telerik.Windows.Controls.Theming__ namespace.